DarthGigi/wwdc/README.md

 ## 💬 Feedback

-If you have any feedback, please reach out to us at overlap.corrals0d@icloud.com
+If you have any feedback, please reach out to me at overlap.corrals0d@icloud.com

 ## 📜 License